openvinotoolkit/openvino/docs/Documentation/deployment_guide_introduction.md

 @endsphinxdirective

-Apart from the default deployment options, you may also [deploy your application for the TensorFlow framework with OpenVINO Integration](./openvino_ecosystem_ovtf.md).
+OpenVINO 2023.0 provides more options, providing inference of  TensorFlow models with no additional conversion.